piotrmski/w13asm/README.md

 ## Examples

-The `examples` directory contains example assembly files alongside with the produced binary and csv files.
+The `examples` directory contains example assembly files alongside the produced binary and CSV files.
 Optionally use `assemble-examples.sh` to assemble the .asm files yourself.

 ## Testing